suchow/suchow.io/_posts/2015-03-17-handshake.md

 Is hand-shaking symmetric?
 If I think your shake was too firm, do you think mine was too limp?
 Can it be good for me, but not for you?

 *The handshake conjecture.* Consider a single handshake.
 Let *a* and *b* be the firmness of the shake as perceived by the two shakers, A and B, respectively.
 Let perceived firmness take one of three values: -1 (limp), 0 (just right), or 1 (too firm).
-The conjecture states that *a = -b*.
+The conjecture states that *a = -b*. {% include fleuron.html %}